sven-lange-last/cloud-logs/priority-insights/log-record-field-types/README.md

 1. Change log record field name: Use a `Replace` parsing rule to detect a field with a value that has a conflicting type and rename the field.
 2. Sanitize field names with dots: Use a `Replace` parsing rule to detect a field name with dots (`.`) and replace dots with `_`.
-3. Hide complex nested field object structures: Use a `Stringify JSON field` parsing rule to detect a field name with a complex JSON object value and turn the value into escaped JSON.
+3. Hide complex nested field object structures: Use a `Stringify JSON field` parsing rule to rename a field with a complex JSON object value and turn the value into escaped JSON.

 The following sections describe the techniques in more detail.